 Nevertheless, charging your device can sometimes be followed by some frustrating problems, and they’re all too common.
-In this piece, we’ll go over some of those problems and what you can do to troubleshoot them.
+In this piece, we’ll go over some of those problems charging iPhone and iPad, and what you can do to troubleshoot them.

 Common problems when charging iOS devices

 When it comes to iOS devices, there are a number of issues that can arise.
 I can honestly say that I’ve experienced every single one of the issues I’m about ro cover, and as a result, I’d assume most of you have experienced at least one or more of the issues outlined below:

 - Device won’t charge